-Admission rates for OTC/PRE-medicines as primary substance of use remained low, ranging between 1% and 4%, with the national rate at only 1%.
-Most regions reported low proportions (1% in GT, NR and WC), while EC had the highest rate for OTC/PRE-medication admissions at 4% (Table 2).
-Nationally, more admissions were for males (56%) versus females (44%).
-The EC (70%) and the NR (67%) had the highest proportion of females) reporting OTC/PRE-medicine use.
+Admission rates for OTC/PRE-medicines as primary substance of use remained low, ranging between <1% (NR) and 3% (KZN) (Table 2); the national rate remains low at only 1%.
+Nationally, more admissions were made for males (56%) versus females (44%).
+Males and females were equally admitted for OTC/PRE-medicine use in the CR, EC and the NR (50% respectively).
+The WC was the region with the second highest rates for OTC/Pre-medicine admission rates among females (47%).

-The national average age for OTC/PRE-medicine treatment was 37 years, ranging from 33 years (CR) to 44 years (EC) (Table 4).
-OTC/PRE-medicine use was not indicated for
+The national average age for OTC/PRE-medicine treatment was 34 years, ranging from 32 years (GT) to 44 years (NR) (Table 4).
+OTC/PRE-medicine admissions ranged from <1 (WC) and 4% (KZN) among individuals